huaminghuangtw/Evergreen-Notes/Permanent-Notes/your-relationship-with-yourself-sets-the-tone-for-every-other-relationships-you-have.md

 > _“If I am not good to myself, how can I expect anyone else to be good to me?” — Maya Angelou_

 > _“When you are content to be simply yourself and don’t compare or compete, everyone will respect you.” — Lao Tzu_

+> _“Low self esteem is like driving through life with your handbrake on.” — Maxwell Maltz_

 ---